hebench/frontend/docsrc/tests/simple_set_intersection.md

 |-|-|
 | yes | yes |

+### Data Generation
 Data generation for sets used as input for this workload occurs during workload initialization by Test Harness.
 Ground truths are pre-computed during data generation.
 There is no standard dataset.

-During data generation, all set elements are extracted from a pseudo-random normal distribution of mean `0` and standard deviation of `10`: `n(0, 10)`.
+During data generation, all set elements are extracted from a pseudo-random uniform distribution between `-16384` and `16384`: `u(-16384, 16384)`.

+### External Datasets
+From external datasets, if an item is shorter than `k`, it will be padded.
+If an item is longer than `k` it will be truncated and a warning will be displayed.